prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM2.md

 The corresponding p-value is determined using the t-distribution with $df_I$ degrees of freedom, and multiple testing correction (e.g., Benjamini-Hochberg FDR) is applied across all tested sites.

- The PTM-feature usage fold changes, p-values, FDR estimates are then added to the dataframe.
+ The PTM-feature usage fold changes, p-values, and FDR estimates are then added to the dataframe.
 The DPU results are then visualized using N-to-C plots generated by `prophosqua::n_to_c_usage`, which display the protein-normalized PTM-feature abundance changes and highlight sites with significant changes in usage.
 See **Supplementary Material Sections B.7-B.8** for complete DPU analysis implementation and statistical framework details.

 For example, when comparing the N-to-C expression plot shown above, with the N-to-C usage plot, shown below, for Protein SQSTM1 (UniProt id Q64337), we can see that while raw PTM-feature expression is upregulated in the KO vs WT contrast, the actual usage of the phosphorylation sites remains unchanged or even is significantly downregulated, after normalizing for protein abundance (shown by the vertical lines with negative log2 fold changes).
 This demonstrates how DPU analysis can reveal changes in modification stoichiometry that differ from, or even oppose, changes in overall PTM-feature levels.

  ![N-to-C usage plot showing differential usage of phosphorylation sites (vertical lines, color coded by type of residue) along the protein sequences.
 The vertical lines are either dashed or solid, depending on the site's imputation status.
 The x-axis represents amino acid position from N to C terminus, while the y-axis shows $\log_2$ fold changes.
 Significantly regulated sites (FDR < 0.05 and FDR < 0.01) are highlighted with one or two red asterisks, respectively.
 The plot enables visualization of both overall protein regulation and site-specific phosphorylation changes in a single view.](figures/dpu_n_to_c.png)

-In the *Atg16l1* macrophage dataset [10.7554/eLife.62320](https://doi.org/10.7554/eLife.62320), SQSTM1 (uniprot id Q64337) protein levels are markedly increased in Atg16l1-knockout (KO) versus wild-type (WT), reflecting loss of autophagy-mediated turnover.
+In the *Atg16l1* macrophage dataset [10.7554/elife.62320](https://doi.org/10.7554/elife.62320), SQSTM1 (uniprot id Q64337) protein levels are markedly increased in Atg16l1-knockout (KO) versus wild-type (WT), reflecting loss of autophagy-mediated turnover.
 Phosphosite analysis reveals that the raw phosphopeptide intensities at $Ser_28$, $Ser_308$, and $Ser_368$ are similarly elevated in cKO compared to WT (DPE), consistent with higher protein abundance.
 However, when applying DPU normalization, which subtracts the protein $log_2$ fold change from each site's phospho $log_2$ fold change, these apparent phosphorylation increases are substantially reduced, indicating that most of the phosphosite enrichment arises from protein accumulation rather than genuine changes in modification stoichiometry.
 This example highlights how DPU effectively isolates regulatory events on SQSTM1 from confounding protein-level effects.

 ### 3.5.3.1 Integration Report Generation